 Alluding to classic anti-Semitic conspiracy theory Lindbergh then added, “Instead of agitating for war, Jews in this country should be opposing it in every way, for they will be the first to feel its consequences.
 Their greatest danger to this country lies in their large ownership and influence in our motion pictures, our press, our radio and our government.”

 However, while Lindbergh’s “America First” racism and anti-Semitism is well known and notorious, what is less well advertised is the fact a much more recent right wing politician, Senator Pat Buchanan, ran unsuccessfully for the Republican Presidential candidacy under the same slogan in 1992.
 As well as being an acknowledged influence on the development of the Alt-right, as noted previously, Buchanan had form for, to put it kindly, equivocation about the Adolf Hitler and the Nazi period.

-On 5 August 1977 Buchanan, who had been under President Nixon and who would become an influential White House staffer under Presidents Reagan, wrote in the St. Louis Globe – Democrat,
+On 5 August 1977 Buchanan, who had been an adviser and speech writer under President Nixon and who would become an influential White House staffer under Presidents Reagan, wrote in the St. Louis Globe – Democrat,

 “Those of us in childhood during the war years were introduced to Hitler only as a caricature…Though Hitler was indeed racist and anti-Semitic to the core, a man who without compunction could commit murder and genocide, he was also an individual of great courage, a soldier’s soldier in the Great War, a leader steeped in the history of Europe, who possessed oratorical powers that could awe even those who despised him.
 But Hitler’s success was not based on his extraordinary gifts alone.
 His genius was an intuitive sense of the mushiness, the character flaws, the weakness masquerading as morality that was in the hearts of the statesmen who stood in his path.”